 Our mailing address is: Telaraña Fiber Arts Guild P.O.
 Box 41832 Mesa, AZ 85274

-We meet each month in the East Mesa Christian Church, 706 S Greenfield Rd, Mesa, AZ 85206 from 7:00 p.m. to 9:00 p.m.
-It is between Southern and Broadway Avenues
+We meet at 1:00 pm on the second Wednesday of the month from September through May at the East Mesa Christian Church, 706 S Greenfield Rd, Mesa, AZ 85206.
+It is between Southern and Broadway Avenues.
+See “Programs” page for information about our virtual meetings.

 Show and Tell

 At each meeting we have “show and tell” where members share items that they completed during the month.
-If you are planning to bring something to share, please complete Show and Tell Form so that we may keep a record of our creations!
-For an electronic version complete this Show and Tell Form.
+If you are planning to bring something to share, please complete a Show-and-tell Fillable Form

 Coffee cans/lids or plastic containers/lids to put coffee grounds and peelings of vegetables/fruit.
 The MCC Red Mountain has a newly planted orchard with 9 fruit trees and has started a compost pile.
 The containers will be sent home with students to collect this material.
 Give to Sharie.